adiboy-23/Chrome-Dino-pygame/README.md

 ## Chrome Dino Game
-- This is a simple Chomr dino game made by using pygame library of python
+- This is a simple Chrome dino game made by using pygame library of python
 - To play the game do the following :
     - Clone the repo